-Leading national and European media outlets release articles and interviews on key topics featuring representatives of Europa Nostra
+Leading national and European media release articles and interviews on key topics featuring representatives of Europa Nostra

 An audiovisual news piece on the destruction of cultural heritage in Ukraine featuring an extensive interview with Europa Nostra’s Executive President Hermann Parzinger was released by TVP World, Poland’s leading English language broadcaster, on 21 September.